vrajrpatel30/Recipe-Webiste-/README.md

 blogging community are the target audience.
 Thousands of recipes are available on the internet.
 Many people use it instead of cookbooks; however, keeping track of recipes spread across fifty different websites can be time-consuming and difficult.

+#OBJECTIVES
+a) Determining the design requirements to come you with a prototype for the identified module
+b) Developing an impeccable system to help recipe management in restaurants
+c) Create a website that will make recipe organization easier while also providing a satisfying format and design

+#BACKGROUND
+There is a wide range of recipe management website available, with custom applications costing significantly more.
+In my research, I concluded that a core set of features most websites offered when trying to market their platform is based on functionality, look, or share of the market.
+The list below shows the essential features.
+* Generating lists of grocery
+* Adjusting serving quantities
+Ø Advancement of the search
+Ø Email recipes
+Ø Nutrition info
+Ø Technical support
+Ø Type in recipes by hand
+Ø Printing recipes with or the cookbooks
+Ø Cutting and pasting from web
+While there are numerous recipe organization websites on the market, I could not locate the one that was engineered explicitly for food bloggers.
+Instead, they are majorly aimed at the average home cooks who wants to integrate a family recipe collection.